Finalists Announced for 2014 New Arts Venture Challenge

 - Entrants are encouraged to seek advice from UW–Madison faculty and staff.

-Five independent judges will review the proposals and choose four finalists.
+Four independent judges will review the proposals and choose four finalists.
 They will attend the competition finals and chose the first and second prize winning proposals.

 Instructions for Proposal Submission: